 Boil for 3 minutes and then lower the heat and simmer until onions are soft.

 Remove the saucepan from the heat and allow the marinade to cool off.

 Pour the cooled marinade over the fried fish and refrigerate for at least 1 hour.
 The longer it marinates, the better the flavor.

 Serve the Dish

-- Chayote squash is also called christophene, chocho, mirliton, xuxu, and vegetable pear.
-If this ingredient is not available in your area, you can substitute a carrot or red bell pepper cut into thin strips.
+- Chayote squash—also called christophene, chocho, mirliton, xuxu, or vegetable pear—may not be available in your area.
+If this is the case, substitute a summer squash, a carrot, or a red bell pepper cut into thin strips.